davew-msft/MLOps-E2E/Lab1/README.md

 ## Lab 1:  Workshop Setup

-Discussion topics before we start this section:
+### Discussion topics before we start this section

 * We use `bash` and `az cli` commands throughout this lab.
 What is your comfort level with bash?
 * Why do we need to do "resource prefixing"?